Hansoft/Hansoft-Jean-Jean/README.md

 About the ObjectWrapper
 -----------------------
 Jean is built on a wrapper around the Hansoft .Net API called ObjectWrapper.
 ObjectWrapper is a state-less object-oriented wrapper around the
-Hansoft API to provide an abstraction that is more in line with the end user mental model of the different artifacts in Hansoft.
+Hansoft API to provide an abstraction that is in line with the end user mental model of the different artifacts in Hansoft.
 It is not specific to Jean but can be used to build different kinds of SDK applications.

 Please refer to the example behaviors for how to use ObjectWrapper in the context of Jean for Hansoft.